TheZappaMonster/MincPrao---Marko/README.md

 You actually don't have to be in time, it's mostly free.
 The "goal" is to work from 09:00-16:00 but if you come like, 09:30 you could stay to like 16:30.
 It's pretty cool here, i like it.

 Joel then told us to create a github account.
+Github is like a facebook, but for programmers.
 We made one and started writing some simple programming.

 ![Github Logo] (http://civicio.files.wordpress.com/2013/03/github.png?w=256&h=256)

 We worked like 2h on github until it was lunch.
 We ate, played some ping-pong and started working again.
 ![Lunch] (https://fbcdn-sphotos-h-a.akamaihd.net/hphotos-ak-prn2/v/t34.0-12/10173448_10200995708574951_508356034_n.jpg?oh=6a7159c505e848c3f52144e7da61c712&oe=53444544&__gda__=1396986987_828d37784746bd7bd7d6baa3bf2fddfe)

+##**Second day!**

+Me and Marcel watched a presentation from an american about how to perfect your [**pitch**] (http://sv.wikipedia.org/wiki/Pitch).
+Then we worked with a presentation and a *"manuscript"*.

 ##**Terminal Words**